-Gorilla PVC is an amazing, patented, one-part PVC cement.
-For a complete description, see Gorilla PVC Specifications.
+Gorilla PVC Cement is an amazing, patented, one-part PVC cement.
+For a complete description, see Gorilla PVC Cement Specifications.

-In a matter of minutes it actually cold welds yor PVC pipe and fittings creating a bond that is actually stronger than the pipe and fitting itself!
+In a matter of minutes it actually cold welds your PVC pipe and fittings creating a bond that is actually stronger than the pipe and fitting itself!

 The liquid residue is the leftover mild solvent that remains when the pvc in the cement dries and cold welds the pieces together.
 The residual solvent will eventually evaporate, or can be washed away with water or wiped off.
 Excess adhesive can be neutralized by flushing the pipe with water right after gluing in order to exclude problems resulting from too much cement inside the pipe joint.

 Either look at our list of Retailers and Distributors or contact us directly.